mikepartelow/get-baked/pizza/doughs/sipandfeast-grandma.md

 9. Divide into TWO equal parts
 10. Shape into balls, reforming about 20 times, creating tension
 11. Pinch seam side on the bottom
-12. Place balls upside down into oiled container
+12. Place balls upside down into oiled container 🚨 4l cambro works best
 13. Flip balls over to get oil all over
 14. Refrigerate up to 48 hours